cryostatio/cryostat-operator/docs/config.md

 ## Configuring Cryostat
 The operator creates and manages a Deployment of [Cryostat](https://github.com/cryostatio/cryostat) when the user creates or updates a `Cryostat` object.
-Only one `Cryostat` object should exist in the operator's namespace at a time.
+Only one `Cryostat` object should exist in a namespace at a time.
 There are a few options available in the `Cryostat` spec that control how Cryostat is deployed.

 ### Target Namespaces
 Specify the list of namespaces containing your workloads that you want your multi-namespace Cryostat installation to work with under the `spec.targetNamespaces` property.
 The resulting Cryostat will have permissions to access workloads only within these specified namespaces.
 If not specified, `spec.targetNamespaces` will default to the namespace of the `Cryostat` object.